hokkaido/store/README.md

+#Store

-Store is a general key-value store api in Clojure.
+Store general key-value store api in Clojure.

 It supports the following operations: